top of page

 Heavyweights

-In 1991 director Oliver Stone set his sights on the assassination in his film JFK.
+In 1991 director Oliver Stone set his sights on the assassination in his film 'JFK'.
 While the film was a very good piece of cinema, its treatment of the assassination, in my opinion, was something else.
 Stone condensed 28 years of research, theories and speculation into a 2 ½ hour movie.
 In so doing, he mixed the serious with the spurious and produced a fever swamp of paranoia.
 His naked hero worship of Kennedy, and his casting of him in the martyr’s role, betrayed a personal bias which often undermined the film’s narrative.

-While many film critics admired JFK as a movie, many reviews of the film’s content by the public intelligentsia were quite hostile.
+While many film critics admired 'JFK' as cinema, many reviews of the film’s content by the public intelligentsia were quite hostile.
 It was savaged by the general media, political figures and other commentators.
 Stone was accused of distorting history, of teaching falsehoods to the impressionable, of besmirching the reputations of individuals and institutions.
 He was described as reckless and careless, more interested in his own ego than in history.
 There was a palpable anger towards this film that to this day I have never seen with regard to any other movie.
 Stone’s hijacking of history, it seemed, cried out for revenge.
 Enter Gerald Posner.

 When Case Closed, Gerald Posner’s book about the assassination, debuted in 1994 it was the media’s dream come true – here was a glossy, good-looking, seemingly well-argued tome which, according to its audacious title, purported to settle the matter of the Kennedy assassination for all time.
 Posner’s position was that Oswald, acting alone, had murdered JFK.
 Case Closed became a finalist for the 1994 Pulitzer Prize in History, was the subject of a double issue of U.S. News and World Report, and was featured on news programs like ‘20/20’, ‘CBS News Special Reports’, and ‘Frontline’.
 This is what the establishment needed – a cathartic, nearly orgasmic celebration of ‘the truth’.
 I remember catching an interview with Posner on, I believe, ‘The Today Show’ shortly after the book’s release.
 Posner was asked whether he was worried that people might accuse him of just trying to grab 15 minutes of fame and a few bucks with his book.
 Posner, in a moment of either extreme naïveté or reckless untruthfulness, responded by saying that had he really wanted to make some money or garner attention, he would have written a book claiming to have solved the case in favor of conspiracy.
 Well, that’s nice.
-However, even Posner had to have known that what the media was looking for in the wake of JFK, and what they would reward with their uncritical praise, was a seemingly serious work pinning the blame right back on Oswald where they had placed it three decades earlier.
+However, even Posner had to have known that what the media was looking for in the wake of 'JFK', and what they would reward with their uncritical praise, was a seemingly serious work pinning the blame right back on Oswald where they had placed it three decades earlier.
 His ticket to fame and fortune was, as he surely knew, such a book which respectable journalists and the establishment could embrace.
-Those other kinds of books he spoke about, from the serious to the farcical, never garnered any appreciable attention or lucre for their authors.
+Those other kinds of books he spoke about, from the serious to the farcical, never garnered any appreciable attention or financial reward for their authors.

 I read Posner’s book.
 At least, I tried to.
 I made it perhaps half-way through but stopped when I realized that most of what I’d read was merely a dissertation on how Oswald was the precise sort of odd, flawed character we could all feel comfortable blaming for this horrific event.
 That’s all well and good.
 Maybe he was even the Devil himself.
 But, unless Posner could put him in the 6th floor window of the southeast corner of the Texas School Book Depository at precisely 12:30 PM on November 22nd, 1963, none of that mattered.
 I believed then and know now that neither Posner nor any anyone else could credibly do so.